warehouse-web/warehouse/src/pages/about/index.md

   harm that may arise as a consequence of errors, problems caused by or inherent in the distribution of the information by internet, or for technical failures.
 ---
-ABOUT

-Warehouse is an Amsterdam-based fashion platform that aims to create an open, engaging and inclusive environment that facilitates critical dialogue and the creation of a discourse that goes beyond treating fashion as a commodity.
-Warehouse was initiated by Elisa van Joolen, Femke de Vries and Hanka van der Voet.